envris/digital-trade-handbook/teams/index.md

 Involvement: across all stages, particular focus in Alpha and Beta.

 ## Interaction designer
-Responsible for designing accessible and user-focused digital interfaces, and making use of established design patterns.
+Responsible for designing accessible and user-focused interfaces, and making use of established design patterns.
 Involvement: across all stages, particular focus in Alpha and Beta.

 ## Developer